The Rossoneri and the Azzurri contest an encounter that could go a long way in deciding the Scudetto...

 Walter Mazzarri's do not have a 'championship-winning mentality' or the experience but they do have the enthusiasm and exuberance as well as the joint second-best defensive record in the Italian top flight this campaign and the joint highest number of wins.

 Napoli also have Edinson Cavani, the league's top scorer with 20 goals in 26 appearances.
-The Uruguay international striker has been finding the target right, left and center and has been one of the best players this season.
+The Uruguay international striker has been finding the target right, left and centre and has been one of the best players this season.
 The 24-year-old scored both the goals in Napoli's 2-0 victory at Roma and with him on song, Mazzarri will be optimistic of garnering all three points in Milan.

 Pirlo, Inzaghi, Bonera, Ambrosini and Antonini are injured and will miss the clash on Monday.